Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/TitaniumEquities/TopOfBook.md

-## Auction Feed: Cboe Titanium Options Auction Feed
+## TitaniumEquities Top Of Book: Cboe Titanium Equities Top Of Book

-Dedicated auction event feed for options traded on Cboe Titanium Options.
+Top of book best bid and offer feed for equities traded on Cboe Titanium Equities.

 ### Transport